 Known as a voice of calm in the midst of chaos and crisis, Ms. Hileman has earned a reputation as a trusted communication strategist and advisor to board members and C-suite executives, operations leaders and other organizational stakeholders.
 She has developed and implemented successful communication strategies for numerous business issues, including mergers and acquisitions, bankruptcies, natural disasters, labor strikes, criminal prosecutions and federal civil investigations, workplace violence, executive malfeasance, investor litigation, wrongful death, harassment and abuse investigations, among others.

-A regular writer and blogger on business communication topics, she is the author of “Building a Crisis Early Warning System by Empowering Employees to Speak Up”, published in The Book of Employee Communications Strategies & Tactics, vol. 5, PR News Press, and “In a Snap: 15 Tips for Faster, More Effective Employee Communications in a Crisis”, published in The Book of Crisis Management Strategies and Tactics, Vol. 8, PR News Press.
+A regular writer and blogger on business communication topics, she is the author of “Building a Crisis Early Warning System by Empowering Employees to Speak Up”, published in The Book of Employee Communications Strategies & Tactics, vol. 5, PR News Press, and “Attorneys as Allies: Balancing Stakeholder Needs with Legal Concerns During a Crisis”, published in The Writer’s Guidebook, Vol. 2, PR News Press.

 Ms. Hileman lives and works in metro Denver, Colorado.
 An avid proponent of lifelong learning, she earned her bachelor’s degree in public relations from Purdue University, and has completed post-graduate studies in public administration at Indiana University and executive education programs at the University of Michigan, the Kellogg School of Business at Northwestern University, the Stanford University School of Business and the University of Virginia Darden School of Business.

 Ms. Hileman is involved with several community and professional organizations, including the South Metro Denver Chamber of Commerce, the Public Relations Society of America, the International Association of Business Communicators and other organizations.
-She was recently named vice chair of the Global Communications Certification Council, and serves as a Board member of the Invisible Disabilities Association, a Colorado-based 501(c)3 non-profit organization.
+She is the 2017-18 chair of the Global Communications Certification Council, and serves as a Board member of the Invisible Disabilities Association, a Colorado-based 501(c)3 non-profit organization.

 Larry Smith, ICM Senior Consultant.
 Larry is a master communicator when it comes to managing crisis.
 He has 50 years’ experience in the news and public relations business—as a former television news director, press secretary to a Senator, and newspaper editor, and works with executives of organizations seeking to minimize the negative public reaction to a business crisis.